kubecost/docs/using-kubecost/navigating-the-kubecost-ui/efficiency.md

 * *Idle by type*: Will display table columns for both workload idle and infra idle, and provides cluster efficiency percentage
 * *Resource idle by workload*: Categorizes your total workload idle cost across CPU/RAM/storage and breaks these costs down by workload
-* *Resource idle by cluster*: Categorizes your total infra idle cost across CPU/RAM and breaks these costs down by cluster.
+* *Resource idle by cluster*: Categorizes your total infra idle cost across CPU/RAM and breaks these costs down by cluster

 For blanket workload and infra idle costs, you can leave the default *Idle by type* selected.
 However, if you need a breakdown of idle costs by resource type (CPU/RAM/storage), select one of the other options from the dropdown.